-Gibson used the term again in his 1984 novel “Neuromancer,” in a passage that many believe captures the sense of wonder that permeated the introduction of the World Wide Web to mainstream culture.
-Here’s an excerpt:
+In current usage, cyber is largely used in terms relating to the internet.
+One notable coinage in the evolution of this term is the word cyberspace by novelist William Gibson.
+He used it first in his 1982 story “Burning Chrome.”
+He used it again in his 1984 novel Neuromancer in a passage that many believe captures the sense of wonder that permeated the introduction of the internet to mainstream culture:

 Back to Top